robb-j/r0b-blog/post/tales-from-the-bashrc-bashrc.md

 I think I just found it faffy to edit the right file on mac, only to try the thing I changed and realised I forgot to source the file too.

-It also works for zshrc too, although it does take a bit longer to re-source a zshrc.
+It also works for zshrc too, although it does take a bit longer to re-source a zshrc (maybe because I'm using oh-my-zsh).

 ```bash
 alias zshrc='nano ~/.zshrc && source ~/.zshrc'